-Charles Dickens: the great 19th c. writer is famous for emphasising the appalling poverty in England throughout that time, immortalised in novels such as “Oliver Twist”.
+Fast-forward over 200 years later to the best-selling 19th c. author, Charles Dickens, famous for emphasising the appalling poverty in England throughout that time, immortalised in novels such as “Oliver Twist”.
 Dickens made the whole of London his own by walking around it, writing about it and living everywhere in it!
 Because of this, Dickens tours can take place in several London locations and can be joined with the Shakespeare walk, depending on your preferences.

 This is the oldest part of London, first founded by the Romans in AD47, but now today’s financial district with modern offices side-by-side with 12th century churches.
 Here you’ll find a chocolate box of history: murder, executions, disasters and ghosts.

-The Hidden City walk tells you all about the City’s 2,000-year old history.
-It also includes a film site from “Harry Potter”.
+The HIDDEN CITY walk tells you all about the City’s 2,000-year old history, from fire to plague and "Harry Potter"!

-The ghost walk reveals stories of haunted pubs, prisons and churches and the Queen of England who may have been responsible for the murder of her husband, the king.
+The GHOST walk reveals stories of haunted pubs, prisons and churches, monasteries and the Queen of England who may have been responsible for the murder of her husband, the king.

-The Blitz walk is about the systematic bombing of London in World War Two, where you’ll not only hear about the desperate measures taken to try and preserve public buildings from bomb damage, but also about the human, very entertaining stories at that period of history and Churchill’s famous quotes.
+The BLITZ walk covers the systematic bombing of London in World War Two, where you'll not only hear about the desperate measures taken to try and preserve public buildings from bomb damage, but also about the human, very entertaining stories at that period of history.

 This tour can also include an interior sightseeing tour of the beautiful medieval Westminster Abbey.

 These are just a few of the walking tours that I guide.
-Others include St. James’s, the social club area of London, where the rich and fashionable lived 200 years ago and gambling was at its height in the 18th century.
+Others includes ST. JAMES'S, the social club area of London, where the rich and fashionable lived 200 years ago and gambling was at its height in the 18th century.

 There is an endless choice of walking tours in London!
 If you’re interested in an area or theme which isn’t on this page, let me know and I’ll organise it for you.